 When we speak of NES’ success, it really is more about the success Nintendo saw in the United States and Japan.
-Europe, on the other hand, Nintendo lost in the 8-bit era due to their own direct actions and inactions, saw increased success with the SNES, but in overall terms their home consoles.
+Europe, on the other hand, Nintendo lost in the 8-bit era due to their own direct actions and inactions in overall terms of their home consoles.
+It wouldn’t be until the SNES when Nintendo would rise to be a household name.
 While the PC market and console market are largely separate business regions when you get down to it, despite modern game consoles being dumbed down PCs and all that, they do exist in parallel and can influence one another.
-The European home computer market of the 1980’s and early 1990’s before the IBM revolution had set in permanently did compete with the home consoles almost directly, but there is a good damn reason for that.
+The European home computer market of the 1980’s and early 1990’s, before the IBM revolution had set in permanently, did compete with the home consoles almost directly, but there is a good damn reason for that.

 When Nintendo brought the NES to the European region, it had to fight a different fight than in the US.
 The US console market was dead at the time, but in many ways such thing didn’t exist in Europe.
 European home computers, like ZX Spectrum, Commodore 64 and Amstrad CPC had firm footing in European game markets.
 One could even go as far to say that console market didn’t exist in the same form in Europe as it did in the US and Japan, and Nintendo’s entry to into European markets would be difficult at best.
 Let’s be fair, the second time North American video game market crashed in the 1983 affected European market worth jack shit.
 Atari was more known for their computers than for their consoles across the Old World.